 There's nothing wrong with holding onto your dreams and doing your damnedest to make them a reality, but expectations are the root of all failure.
 Mainly because there is no way for reality to hold up against them.
 Reality is messier.
 Reality is murkier.
 Reality keeps you real.

-This Christmas Eve, we want you to dream big.
-Sugar Plum Fairies dancing in your head and whatnot.
+This year, we want you to dream big.
 But we want you to ditch these expectations that only lead you down the rabbit hole.

 1. THAT YOU'RE OWED SOMETHING